Call to book01904 521 936

 Day 5 – A day to discover bold and beautiful Bilbao

-Today we make our way by coach to Bilbao, a city set between the Cantabrian mountains on the banks of the River Nervión, known as the creative heart of the Basque Country.
-Our destination is the avant-garde Guggenheim Museum.
-Devoted to modern, contemporary work by artists such as Jeff Koons and Louise Bourgeois, the museum itself - with its curvy, titanium-clad exterior designed by Frank Gehry - is an architectural showpiece.
+This morning we drive to Bilbao, the creative heart of the Basque Country, where our destination is the avant-garde Guggenheim Museum.
+Featuring the work of contemporary artists, including Jeff Koons and Louise Bourgeois, the museum itself - with its curvy, titanium-clad exterior designed by Frank Gehry - is an architectural showpiece.

-After time to view the different exhibitions, you're free in Bilbao to explore independently.
-Cross the bridge to the Old Town - Casco Viejo - where you'll find many restaurants or cafés with tempting pintxos or seafood for lunch.
-You may also like to visit the pretty Arenal Gardens, at the gateway to the historical quarter, to sit amid the peaceful shady foliage.
-You may like to visit the Baroque opera house, Bilbao's cathedral, or the popular La Ribera market, on the riverside.
+After viewing art, you're free to explore Bilbao independently.
+Cross the bridge to the Old Town where you'll find many restaurants or cafés with tempting pintxos or fresh seafood for lunch.
+On your way you could stop at the pretty Arenal Gardens, view the Baroque opera house, or look around Bilbao's cathedral.
+Alternatively, walk down to La Ribera market, on the riverside.

-Alternatively, you could ride to the top of Mount Artxanda by funicular railway, or take a boat ride along the Ría de Bilbao.
-Other modern buildings in Bilbao which are worthy of attention include the Alhóndiga Cultural and Leisure Centre, an innovative renovation of a former wine cellar by French architect, Phillippe Starck.
+Another option is to ride to the top of Mount Artxanda by funicular railway, or take a boat ride along the Ría de Bilbao.
+Other modern buildings in Bilbao to see include the Alhóndiga Cultural and Leisure Centre, an innovative renovation of a former wine cellar by French architect, Phillippe Starck.

 Includes

-Day 6 – A day in the heart of the La Rioja winelands
+Day 6 – A day in La Rioja winelands, Laguardia and lunch at a Rioja wine estate

-Today, the last full day of our time in the Basque Country, promises to be delightful and a highlight of our trip.
+Today promises to be a delightful highlight of our holiday in the Basque Country.
 We set out by coach after breakfast to our first destination, the medieval village of Laguardia, which has a dramatic mountain backdrop.
-This hill-top village is the gateway to the winelands, and we have free time to explore.
+This hilltop village is the gateway to the winelands, and there's free time to explore.
 We continue for a guided wine tasting in a fascinating cellar, beneath the Palace of the Samaniegos, where the 18th century writer Félix María de Samaniego was inspired to write his fabulist fiction.

-We continue into the surrounding countryside for lunch at a modern winery in a fantastic building.
-The winery's glass frontage offers beautiful views of the Rioja valley and Cantabrian hills, which we enjoy with our food, which is creatively paired with more delicious local Rioja.
+Our day in La Rioja winelands continues as we drive into the surrounding countryside for lunch at a modern winery.
+The winery is housed in a fantastic building whose glass frontage offers beautiful views of the Rioja valley and Cantabrian hills, which we enjoy with our food, creatively paired with delicious local Rioja.
 We return to our hotel in Hondarribia at the end of the afternoon.
 With our last evening free, there's time to relax and revisit your favourite spot in the Casco Antigo, or La Marina neighbourhood.

 Includes